JacobHolman/webviewer/README.md

 # WebViewer
-Lets you view any other website from a website
+Lets you view a website from a website

 Use it at: **[WebViewer](https://webviewer.onrender.com/example.com)**